CS-SI/Orekit/src/site/markdown/index.md

     * possibility of slightly shifting events in time (for example to switch from solar pointing mode to something else a few minutes before eclipse entry and reverting to solar pointing mode a few minutes after eclipse exit)
+    * possibility of filtering events based on their direction (for example to detect only eclipse entries and not eclipse exits)
+    * possibility of filtering events based on an external enabling function (for example to detect events only during selected orbits and not others)

   * Attitude